Spring Flooding

 Current Conditions

 The Public Works department continues to monitor at-risk areas regularly.
-Submerged roads are marked with stakes and closely tracked, and repairs are undertaken when possible.
+Submerged roads are marked with stakes and closely tracked.
+Road repairs are undertaken when possible.

 Current Road Closures